What to Know About Video Sharing Platforms in 2025

 • Deployment Options: Offers flexible deployment models, including on-premises, SaaS, private cloud, and hybrid.

-• Compliances: Compliant with most of the regulations in place (HIPPA, GDPR, CCPA, CJIS, and FIPS, to name a few)
+• Compliances: Compliant with most of the regulations in place (HIPAA, GDPR, CCPA, CJIS, and FIPS, to name a few)

 Kaltura